pengfei99/AntLRExample/README.md

 ### Step 8: Listener vs Visitor

-By default, Antlr provides two patterns (e.g. Listener, visitor) to allow you to visit the parsed syntax tree.
+By default, Antlr provides two patterns (e.g. Listener, visitor) to allow you to traverse the parsed syntax tree.
 This [doc](https://saumitra.me/blog/antlr4-visitor-vs-listener-pattern/) explains the difference between the two patterns.

 In general, If you plan to directly use the parser output for interpretation, the `visitor` is a good choice.
 You have